10 Best Guitar Effects Pedals and Brands

 There is also a guitar version that covers a wide range of effects.
 Both pedals feature simulations of some pretty famous amps and pedals, making them an easy way to shape your sound without having to lug around a big effects processor, or a bunch of stomp boxes.

 Maxon is a company that, once upon a time, manufactured pedals for Ibanez.
-And so, fast forwarding to present day, they retain the right to produce their own versions of those classic stompboxes.
+And so, fast-forwarding to the present day, they retain the right to produce their own versions of those classic stompboxes.
 They are beloved by guitar nerds throughout the land, and some folks even prefer them to present-day Ibanez pedals.

 If you like vintage Ibanez pedals there is a good chance you’ll like what Maxon does.
 Just remember that these aren’t copies.
 These are the guys who started it all.